UMWEDU/umw-careercenter-sync/_pages/employers.md

 The Center for Career and Professional Development serves as a place where students, alumni, employers, and academic programs converge in a variety of programs, opportunities, and services related to career and professional development.

-If you are interested in recruiting our students or using our space for remote work, hosting an alum reception, or conducting interviews, please contact us at 540-654-5646 or email <a href="mailto:ccpd@umw.edu">ccpd@umw.edu</a>.

 <strong>UMW Fall 2020 Recruiting Options</strong>

 <em>Note: Due to the COVID-19 pandemic, we are only allowing virtual recruiting options for the Summer 2020 and Fall 2020 semesters.</em>